lucasamtaylor01/lucasamtaylor01/README.md

 ---

-“Yes, some people are brighter than others but I really believe that most people can really get to quite a good level in mathematics if they’re prepared to deal with these psychological issues of how to handle the situation of being stuck”
+“_Yes, some people are brighter than others but I really believe that most people can really get to quite a good level in mathematics if they’re prepared to deal with these psychological issues of how to handle the situation of being stuck_”

 — **Andrew Wiles**